-Some, but by no means all of these symptoms can include bloating and excessive gas, frequent diarrhea, irritable bowel syndrome, extreme fatigue, an increasing number of allergies and poor general immunity combined with a lack of energy and regular sickness.
+Some, but by no means all of these symptoms can include bloating and excessive gas, frequent diarrhea, irritable bowel syndrome, extreme fatigue, an increasing number of allergies and poor general immunity with regular sickness.

-The seeds from papaya fruit have anti-helminthic and anti-amoebic properties.
+The seeds from papaya fruit have strong anthelmintic and antiamoebic properties.
 This means they kill intestinal worms and other parasitic organisms in your digestive system and using papaya seeds for parasites has proven to be very effective.

 Using Papaya Seeds as a Parasite Treatment

 There are three main differences between using papaya seeds for digestive health and using them for treating parasites.